Magnushhoie/bash_search/README.md

 Series of search scripts that provide extremely fast and powerful fuzzy search with useful commands.
 E.g. **interactively searching and allowing editing of any number of files in a directory, searching all PDFs or notes on your computer, finding and killing processes** and much more.

-Compiled rom https://github.com/junegunn/fzf/wiki/examples and others, with some small tweaks for personal use.
+Compiled from https://github.com/junegunn/fzf/wiki/examples and others, with some small tweaks for personal use.

 Commands:
 - fif keywords (Find In Folder): Search all files in ANY folder for keywords, open in vim